Back to blog

 How to Choose an Odoo Implementation Partner (Without Getting Burned)

-Choosing an Odoo implementation partner is one of the most consequential decisions you will make for your business software.
-Get it right, and you end up with a system that runs smoothly for years.
-Get it wrong, and you are looking at months of delays, budget overruns, and a half-finished ERP that nobody wants to use.
+Picking an Odoo partner is one of the biggest software decisions you'll make.
+Get it right and your system runs smoothly for years.
+Get it wrong and you're staring down months of delays, budget overruns, and an ERP nobody wants to touch.

 Start with what you actually need

-This matters because different partners have different strengths.
-A partner that excels at manufacturing implementations might be a poor fit for your e-commerce project.
-A partner that works with enterprises may not give a 20-person company the attention it deserves.
+This matters because partners have different strengths.
+One that excels at manufacturing might be a poor fit for your e-commerce project.
+One that works with enterprises won't give a 20-person company the attention it deserves.

-When you have your shortlist of potential partners, evaluate each one across these five dimensions.
-No single factor should make or break the decision, but together they give you a reliable picture.
+Once you have a shortlist, score each partner across these five areas.
+No single factor should make or break the decision — but together, they paint a reliable picture.

 1. Relevant experience

-Pay attention to the size of projects they typically handle.
-A partner used to million-euro enterprise rollouts may not be interested in giving your smaller project the attention it needs.
-Conversely, a solo freelancer may struggle with the complexity of a multi-site implementation.
+Also pay attention to project size.
+A partner used to million-euro enterprise rollouts may not give your smaller project the love it needs.
+A solo freelancer may struggle with multi-site complexity.

 2. Technical depth

-Odoo is flexible, which means it can be configured well or badly.
-Good partners understand when to use standard configuration, when to use Odoo Studio, and when custom development is actually warranted.
-Ask them about their approach to customization.
-The answer should not be 'we can build anything you want.'
-It should be a thoughtful explanation of how they keep implementations maintainable.
+Odoo is flexible — which means it can be configured well or badly.
+Good partners know when to use standard config, when Odoo Studio makes sense, and when custom development is actually warranted.

-Ask about their upgrade strategy too.
-Odoo releases a new version every year, and heavy customizations can make upgrades painful.
-Partners who think about long-term maintainability will save you money down the road.
+Ask about their upgrade strategy.
+Odoo releases a new version every year.
+Heavy customizations can make upgrades painful and expensive.
+Partners who think long-term will save you money down the road.

 3. Communication and project management

-A good partner will have clear answers to all of these.
-They will be upfront about what they need from you, too.
-Implementation is a two-way street, and a partner who does not set expectations about your involvement is setting both of you up for frustration.
+A good partner will have clear answers and will be upfront about what they need from you, too.
+Implementation is a two-way street.

 4. Pricing transparency